drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 * `Training the dictionary source code.py`
 for training the dictionary to include more unseen but relevant QA and AT terms.

-# Experimen environment and the used packages
+# Experiment environment and the used packages
-* Python 3.7 to run our souce code.
+* Python 3.7 to run our source code.

 * Required packages and their versions: